 Changing the distractor similarity does not alter the gradient of the linear regression and only shifts the functions by a constant amount.
-Therefore, the alternative image in the 2AFC design is not a critically value for the evaluation of the indices.
-For the following exper-
+Therefore, the alternative image in the 2AFC design is not of critical importance for the

 Figure 9: Probability of preferring the target image against the distractor image as a function of similarity between the target and the query image.
 The similarity distance was calculated using the chromaticity index and the intersection metric.
 The filled circles indicate hypothetic points of equal similarity of distractor and target image with expected probability .5 and therefore define the rank of the distractor image.
 The standard error is shown for each condition.